Modeling of Fluctuations in Dynamical Optoelectronic Device Simulations within a Maxwell-Density Matrix Langevin Approach: Theoretical model

 \section{Theoretical model}

-In the following, we focus on the inclusion of noise, arising for example from spontaneous emission and fluctuations associated with the electron transport.
-First, we introduce the quantum Langevin equations using a simple three-level resonant tunneling QCL system. {Here, the reservoir variables are eliminated and are replaced by drift and fluctuation terms within the Heisenberg equation of motion.} The quantum Langevin equations can be transformed into associated c-number Langevin equations, which are then used to derive the stochastic noise terms incorporated into the full-wave Maxwell-density matrix equation system.
+{In the following, we restrict ourselves to optoelectronic devices where the optical field can be well modeled using 1D Maxwell's equations.
+This for example applies to semiconductor lasers with longitudinally invariant waveguide geometries, where the 3D Maxwell's equations can be reduced to an effective 1D model.\cite{jirauschek2019optoelectronic} The focus lies on the inclusion of noise arising for example from spontaneous emission and fluctuations associated with the electron transport.} First, we introduce the quantum Langevin equations using a simple three-level resonant tunneling QCL system. {Here, the reservoir variables are eliminated and replaced by drift and fluctuation terms within the Heisenberg equation of motion.} The quantum Langevin equations can be transformed into associated c-number Langevin equations, which are then used to derive the stochastic noise terms incorporated into the full-wave Maxwell-density matrix equation system.